Resene Woodsman Whitewash / Greywash

 It is also an exciting way of achieving a greywash effect , that scandi whitewash look becomes a softer greywashed look.
 It's available in two standard finishes or you can create your own greywash intensity by applying tinted Resene wood stain first, then overcoating with Resene Woodsman Greywash.

 Typical uses: Beams, fences, plywood and profiled sheets, timber - dressed and rough sawn, weatherboards.
-New formula version can be used on exterior wooden furniture and decks.

 |Interior / Exterior||Exterior|